Posts in the 'book' Category

 The stitches around the waist were removed and the dress turned into two pieces!
 Next, the raw edges at the bottom of the bodice got pinned under and then sewn in place.

 The neckline was given a little cinch and pinch, where by cinching the bust area and pinning a safety pin in place, a bit of ruching is created and in just a few easy steps, you can go from frockalicious to super chic and have something appropriate for day…

 And, this piece started out as a number that a handful of gals wore at a wedding.
 I mean, who would have thunk it?
 A quick and crafty process to create something fun and current out of something dated and well, not so current.

-Today we’re handing the reigns over to one of our favorite ladies in the wedding blog biz – Maggie Lord – Founder and Editor of Rustic Wedding Chic, and author of a brand new book, aptly named: Rustic Wedding Chic!
+Today we’re handing the reins over to one of our favorite ladies in the wedding blog biz — Maggie Lord — Founder and Editor of Rustic Wedding Chic, and author of a book, aptly named: Rustic Wedding Chic!
 She’s got 3 fabulous DIY ideas to share with you that are absolutely perfect for fall weddings.
-(BONUS: Tell us which one is your favorite in the comments, and instantly enter to win a signed copy!)

 When I first started to gather ideas for the “Get The Look” section of the book I went back to my archives of the Ask Maggie section on the Rustic Wedding Chic website to see what advice brides where looking for when trying to design the right fall look.
 Most of the brides were hoping to incorporate the fall season into their wedding but wanted to stay away from the traditional path of pumpkins, fall leaves, oranges and browns.
 It was from these cries for wedding décor help that I came up with three fall wedding looks that are both easy on the budget, DIY-friendly, and rustic chic.